ergoplatform/ergodocs/docs/dev/scs/flowcards.md

 scripts) directly is not intuitive.
 In the next sections, we will consider a useful graphical notation to design contracts declaratively using _FlowCard Diagrams_, which is a visual representation of executable components (FlowCards).

-_FlowCards aim to radically simplify dApp development on the Ergo platform by providing a high-level declarative language, execution runtime, storage format and a graphical notation_.
+_FlowCards aim to radically simplify dApp development on Ergo by providing a high-level declarative language, execution runtime, storage format and a graphical notation_.